gottacatchenall/ms_julia_for_ecologists/README.md

 In many staticly-typed languages, you are allow to use the same function name more than once.

-## Memory
-4. Understand memory allocation
-5. Use broadcasting
-6. Learn to debug and benchmark softare

 # Doing computational science in `Julia`

 ## Managing Data